• Skip to primary navigation

 Allow caramel pecan brownies to cool completely before slicing.
 The brownies and the topping need to set before cutting.

 Use a long sharp knife to slice these brownies.
 To help brownies firm up and get cleaner slices, freeze the cooled brownies in the pan for 20 minutes.
-Run your knife under hot water and wipe it clean in between cuts.
+Run your knife under hot water.
+Wipe it clean in between cuts.

 Recipe FAQs